 Business Value vs Rank

 It is important to note that User Stories' Business Value and Rank parameters (aka order, aka numeric priority) are completely independent.
 Sometimes a product owner may decide that a User Story with a Nice To Have Business Value should be implemented first.
-For this purpose he can prioritize the backlog and assign high rank to the User Story with low business value.
+For this purpose, he can prioritize the backlog and assign a high rank to the User Story with low business value.

 Business Values on Views

 It is possible to display Business Value for every work item on its card.
 Customize cards in the settings of your view for this purpose.